Arizona State University

 • Consider when and how often office hours should be available for students.

-• Include a Hallway Conversations forum for students to ask questions.
+• Include a discussion forum for students to ask questions.

 • Ensure consistency of instructional materials and voice throughout the course materials (syllabus, lesson materials, rubrics).